longhornxa/small-group-manual/understanding_his_plan.rst

 	What About You?
 	^^^^^^^^^^^^^^^

-	1. What do you know about the content and structure of the Bible?
+	1. What do you know about the content the Bible?
 	2. What parts of the Bible have you read?
 	3. How would you summarize the story of the Bible?